'The only way to learn mathematics is to do mathematics'

 The IMPACT of our maths approach is

-Thoroughly monitored throughout the year.
+The impact of our maths approach is thoroughly monitored throughout the year.
 White Rose block assessments are used before a block is taught (pre-assessment) and after a unit of work is completed, with a delay of at least a week to assess retainment.
 This allows staff to plan the unit of work to best meet the needs of the class group and put in any support if needed.

 Children carry out Rising Star PUMA tests (previous SATs tests in Y2 and Y6) in order to track progress in Autumn, Spring and Summer.
 Standardised scores are then discussed at a Pupil Data Meeting with a member of SLT.
-Any children not meeting ARE are particularly discussed and interventions or support systems put in place.
+Any children not meeting ARE are discussed and interventions or support systems put in place.
 Progress is also discussed with parents at three structured conversations throughout the year as well as three written reports which include current level of progress towards ARE and a maths target.
 We also moderate across the year groups and age phases and across other schools in the Elevate MAT.

-- In the Foundation Stage, the EYFS Profile may comment on children’s early progress in Maths in preparation for entering KS1.
+- In the Foundation Stage, the EYFS Profile may comment on children’s early progress in maths in preparation for entering KS1.

-- In Year 2, SATs tests are taken to help inform TA (Teacher Assessment) for Maths which is reported to the Local Authority.
+- In Year 2, SATs tests are taken to help inform TA (Teacher Assessment) for maths which is reported to the Local Authority.
 Children sit an arithmetic and a reasoning paper during May.

 - Formal SATs tests are taken by Year 6 in May of each year and results are reported to the Local Authority.
 Children sit an arithmetic paper and two reasoning papers.